-A family's request for a live-in aide may be made either orally or in writing.
+A family's request for a live-in aide may be made in writing.
 The PHA will verify the need for a live-in aide with a reliable, knowledgeable professional as provided by the family, such as a doctor, social worker, or case worker, that the live-in aide is essential for the care and well-being of the elderly, near elderly, or disabled family member.

-For continued approval, the family must submit a new written request subject to PHA verification at every other year during the annual reexamination unless a knowledgeable professional declares on verification that disability-related need is permanent.
-No further written request needs to be submitted.
+For continued approval, the family must submit a new written request subject to PHA verification at every other year during the annual reexamination unless a knowledgeable professional declares on verification that disability-related need is permanent or lifelong.